prjemian/spec2nexus/docs/source/plugin.rst

 it will be necessary to import in some form, such as::

    from spec2nexus.plugin import ControlLineHandler, strip_first_word

+.. sidebar:: regular expressions

+   There are several regular expression testers available on the web.
+   Try this one, for example: http://regexpal.com/

 Each subclass must define ``key_regexp`` as a regular expression match for the control line key.
 A :class:`~spec2nexus.plugin.DuplicateControlLineKey`